 After the cutting and routing operations are complete, the mouldings produced can be transferred to the Painting and Finishing Operations (T002), or be shipped out unfinished.
-Currently, there are three painting lines in place.
+Currently, there are two painting lines in place.
 Paint Line 1 consists of initial sanding, primer coating, drying, secondary sanding, secondary coating, drying, buffing, and packaging.
 Paint Line 2 consists of sanding, coating, drying, buffing, and packaging.
 This paint line also employs a small components processing station where mouldings can be cut to particular sizes.
-The new paint line, Paint Line 3, will also consist of sanding, coating, drying, buffing, and packaging.

-Hot air is supplied to two of the drying ovens (one on Paint Line 1 and one on Paint Line 2) using two propane fired small boilers.
-A separate dryer on Paint Line 1 receives its heat via combustion air from a set of propane fired burners.
+Hot air is supplied to two of the drying ovens (one on Paint Line 1 and one on Paint Line 2) using two propanefired small boilers.
+A separate dryer on Paint Line 1 receives its heat via combustion air from a set of propanefired burners.
 Total heat input to each dryer is less than 1.0 MMBtu/hr.
 The first drying oven on Paint Line 1, which is directly heated with propane burners, is an insignificant emission source.
 Likewise, the two small boilers used to provide hot air to the other drying oven on Paint Line 1 and the drying oven on Paint Line 2 are also insignificant emission sources.